-Applications for 2019 graduate positions are currently open.
+Applications for 2019 graduate positions are now closed.

 We’re not your typical bank.